 Sexual abuse and sexual harassment between staff, volunteers or contract personnel and inmates is strictly prohibited.
 The fact that an inmate may have initiated a relationship or sexual contact is not a defense to violating this policy.

-Any incident involving allegations of staff-on-inmate sexual abuse or sexual harassment shall be referred to the n/a for investigation.
+Any incident involving allegations of staff-on-inmate sexual abuse or sexual harassment shall be referred to ND BCI for investigation.